github/codeql/actions/ql/src/Security/CWE-829/UnversionedImmutableAction.md

 ## Description

-This action is eligible for a new GitHub feature called Immutable Actions that is currently only available for internal users but will be publicly available soon.
+This action is eligible for Immutable Actions, a new GitHub feature that is currently only available for internal users.
 Immutable Actions are released as packages in the GitHub package registry instead of resolved from a pinned SHA at the repository.
-The immutable action provides the same immutability as pinning the version to a SHA but with improved readability.
+The Immutable Action provides the same immutability as pinning the version to a SHA but with improved readability and additional security guarantees.

 ## Recommendations